-Ashura fasting will take place on 20th September.
-You can also choose to fast the day before if you’d like to go the extra mile in following the Sunnah.
+Ashura fasting will begin on the evening of the 18th August, and it will continue until dusk on 19th August 2021.
+You can also choose to fast the full day of the 28th August if you’d like to go the extra mile in following the Sunnah.

 It’s important to remember that the sacred month of Muharram continues after Ashura ends, so don’t slow down on your good deeds or your generous acts of giving.